GrilloPress/blog/source/2023-10-28-design-critiques-and-feedback-as-a-service.html.markdown

 When I worked in a local hospital.
 There was no UX team.
 Only people who cared about doing things right.
 Or making interfaces.
 A blend of UX, UI and frontend people.
 As well as patient advocates and quality improvement people.

+We built a semi-structured community.
+A group of people who helped each other.

+When I worked at NHS Digital I helped look after our design community.
+Growing and sustaining it so it could support any team with advice and guiadnce.
+And when I led design in UKHSA, I helped support the UCD team rethink it's content design community meetups in the light of drastically smaller numbers of designers post-covid.

 <h2 class="h3">Finding a way to work with a designer</h2>

 .
 There's a good chance there are some designers around.
 Find them.
 From paying for 1 to working out a support arrangement or some "crits".
 Find a way to get input.